TheThingsNetwork/docs/_content/gateways/multitech/aep.md

 ## Update firmware

-Before you continue, verify that the Conduit AEP runs Firmware 1.3.2 or later.
-This is display in the header of the web interface.
+Before you continue, verify that the Conduit AEP runs Firmware 5.3 or later.
+This is displayed in the header of the web interface.
 If it is out-dated, follow the [instructions to upgrade](http://www.multitech.net/developer/software/aep/upgrading-the-aep-firmware/) to the latest version.
-The ttn-packer-forwarder might not work otherwise.

 ## Access & Network Configuration